 When the diet was high in potassium and also high in chloride the urine was acid.
 In this condition, there was an increase in BK channels, but the channels did not function.
 When the urine was acid, there was a high buildup of potassium in the blood.

 The researchers also found that with the high potassium, high alkaline diet that there was more loss of potassium in the sweat and in the colon.
 BK channels are not just in kidney cells, but also are present in sweat cells and colon cells.

 How Does This Study Apply To Me?

 This study explains how the Yanomami can avoid a high buildup of potassium in their blood while on a diet with a high potassium sodium ratio.
-The food that they eat is high in potassium, and also is high in alkaline precursors so that they have a very alkaline urine.
-This combination is very conducive to a low blood pressure.
+The food that they eat is high in potassium, and also is high in alkaline precursors, resulting in a very alkaline urine.
+The result of having a lot of bicarbonate precursors in the diet is that the kidneys can excrete a lot of potassium.
+This prevents potassium build-up in the blood.
+It is a combination that is very conducive to a low blood pressure.

 So to get a blood pressure like the Yanomami, you do not need to move to the Amazon jungle and live primitively.
 Just change your diet to a low sodium, high potassium, alkaline diet.

 1. Bicarbonate promotes BK-a/ß4-mediated K excretion in the renal distal nephron.
 Cornelius RJ, Wen D, Hatcher LI, Sansom SC.
 Am J Physiol Renal Physiol.
 2012 Dec 1;303(11):F1563-71. doi: 10.1152/ajprenal.00490.2012.
 Epub 2012 Sep 19.